Skip to main content

 Anyone who wishes to download data from Wildlife Insights must agree to the Terms of Use, which require a data user to provide attribution to the dataset creator/creators as required by the license assigned to the dataset.

 All projects licensed under CC BY or CC BY-NC require a data user to provide attribution.
-Wildlife Insights makes it easy to provide attribution by providing a list of data citations for each project in the projects.csv file, which is part of the download package.
-Please refer to the projects.csv file to view the recommended citations and licenses for the projects in your download.
+Wildlife Insights makes it easy to provide attribution by providing a list of data citations for each project in the projects.csv, which is part of the download package.
+Please refer to the projects.csv to view the recommended citations and licenses for the projects in your download.

-Projects in Wildlife Insights are also assigned an ARK (Archival Resource Key), which is a persistent, permanent link to a project and dataset.
+Projects in Wildlife Insights are also assigned an ARK (Archival Resource Key), a persistent, permanent link to a project and dataset.

 Wildlife Insights suggests citing projects using the following format: